calvinl/ng-phonegap/README.md

 ### Running unit- and e2e tests

-First you need to install some new dependencies.
-Go to project root and type
+First, you'll need to install the karma CLI if you haven't already:

-    npm install -g karma-cli karma-requirejs karma-jasmine karma-firefox-launcher npm install karma-ng-scenario --save-dev
+    npm install -g karma-cli

-If you wish to use other than Firefox to run test, then replace karma-firefox-launcher with your preferred launcher.
-You need to change \test\karma-*.conf.js files accordingly.
+If you wish to a browser other than Firefox to run your tests, just replace karma-chrome-launcher in `package.json` with your preferred launcher.
+You need to change the settings in `/test/karma-*.conf.js` files accordingly.

-After this run unit tests by typing

-    test\test.bat
+#### Unit Tests

-This will run all tests found in `\test\unit` folder
+The following command will run all tests found in the `/test/unit` folder:

+    test\test.bat // for Windows
+    test/test.sh  // for Linux/Mac OS

+#### End-to-end (e2e) Tests

-To run end to end tests, type
+To run all end to end tests in the `/test/e2e` folder, run:

-    grunt dev /* if not already started */ test\e2e-test.bat
+    grunt dev         // if not already started test\e2e-test.bat // for Windows

-This runs all tests found in `\test\e2e`
+    test/e2e-test.sh  // for Linux/Mac OS

 ### Directory Structure